Immigration Court Process, Including Appeals and Deportation Orders

 What are the steps of the asylum process in immigration court?

-If you have a case in immigration court, you can apply for asylum by submitting an asylum application (Form I-589) to the immigration court and attending all your court hearings.
-The immigration court sends important information by mail, so it is important to update your address if you move!
+If you have a case in immigration court, you can apply for asylum by submitting an asylum application (Form I-589) to the immigration court.

 Here are the general steps of the immigration court process:

-After receiving your asylum application, the immigration court should schedule an “individual hearing.”
+6. After receiving your asylum application, the immigration court should schedule an “individual hearing.”
 This is a longer hearing to explain more about your asylum case.
+However, starting in April 2025, it is also possible that an immigration judge can deny asylum without having an individual hearing.

-Submit evidence in writing to support your asylum case before your individual hearing.
+7. If you are scheduled for an individual hearing, submit evidence in writing to support your asylum case before the hearing.
 The immigration judge should tell you a deadline for doing this.

-After the individual hearing, the immigration judge will decide whether or not to grant asylum.
+9. After the individual hearing, the immigration judge should decide whether or not to grant asylum.
 The judge may tell you their decision during the hearing, or you might receive the decision in the mail.
-If the immigration judge grants you asylum, you and family members that you included in your asylum application will receive asylum.
-If an immigration judge decides not to grant you asylum, you can contest the judge’s decision by starting an appeal to the Board of Immigration Appeals within 30 days.
+The government is detaining many immigrants if they lose their asylum case at their individual hearing.

 How long does the immigration court process take?